Long Point, Texas

-Long Point is an unincorporated area in Fort Bend County, Texas, United States.
-It is located 24 mi southeast of Richmond, Texas at the intersection of Farm to Market Road 1994 (FM 1994) and FM 361.
+Long Point is a ghost town in Fort Bend County, Texas, United States.
+It is located 24 mi southeast of Richmond at the intersection of Farm to Market Road 1994 (FM 1994) and FM 361.
 There is no road sign identifying the community, though the nearby roads carry its name.
 Petroleum and sulphur were extracted near the community in the 1930s.
 Electric transmission towers pass through the site and a county landfill is located to the northeast.

 History

-According to local lore, Long Point was named for a point of timber that jutted into the prairie near the site.
-The Texas State Handbook says that a community was founded here in 1850 on land formerly owned by Stephen F. Austin.
-The name was written initially as Longpoint, but was changed to Long Point by the first postmaster, Wayne Bishop on February 19, 1851.